tempestatis/future-solver/README.md

 future-solver
 =============

-This Rep contains the project or our SAT Solver.
+This Rep contains the project of our SAT Solver.